 Review: Metallica "Hardwired...to Self-Destruct" the Second Part of the Album

-How Does the Second Part of the Album Hardwired Begin?
+How Does the Second Part of This Metallica Album Begin?

 In the first part of the review for the album Hardwired…to Self-Destruct, readers were introduced to the first six songs of the album.
 This next part covers songs 7 through 12.
 "Confusion" is about a soldier that wakes up ready to face the day but he cannot get the memory of the war out of his mind.
 This is one of the things that happens when a soldier has PTSD or post traumatic stress disorder for short.
 He gets these flashbacks that he is not able to get out of his mind.
 The song is nowhere near as great as the song called "One."
 This is not to say that it is a bad song.
 A confused person suffering for the effects of warfare may hope that the effects of it go away but this is where proper treatment for these soldiers is necessary.